How time flies… 100 years of KLM

 KLM will be celebrating its 100thanniversary on 7 October 2019, which means we are officially the world’s oldest international airline still operating under its original name.
-We’ll be marking in many different ways.
+We’ll be marking this momentous milestone in many different ways.

 In the blog series “How time flies…”, various KLM bloggers will fly you down memory lane to explore our rich history.
 What exactly has changed in the past decades?
 But also how much has stood the test of time?
 First up is Rob Duivis, who works as fleetmanager for Engine Services at KLM Engineering & Maintenance.